Generative AI as a lab partner: a case study: Discussion

-Regarding RQ1: \textit{What do students perceive as useful interactions with GenAI tools like ChatGPT during a lab session}, our findings agree with previous studies.
-In agreement with \cite{Dahlkemper2023}, our findings show similarities regarding that students require knowledge about the underlying physics in order for them to gauge whether answers provided by ChatGPT were trustworthy.
-This is exemplified well by Group 6, one of two groups of third-year students taking the optional course Physics 3, where they could get meaningful assistance from ChatGPT during the analysis stage of the lab in identifying a formula to calculate the speed of sound that included temperature dependence.
-If not for the group's prior knowledge of the physics of sound, they might not have been able to conclude that the initial equation provided by ChatGPT was faulty in that the form of the equation was correct, but the gas constant $R$ was given with the wrong units and would have had to be converted prior to using it to calculate the speed of sound.
 The importance of prior knowledge about the specific area to successfully identify the validity of answers given by ChatGPT is further strengthened by examining an interaction during the lab by Group 4.
 Although they were one of the groups with second-year students taking Physics 1 and thus having access to very little prior knowledge of the physics of sound, they were identified as performing well during the lab since they were able to identify what data they should collect and perform the analysis without issues.
 However, they ended up struggling towards the end of the lab session when they were tasked to discuss how acoustic levitation works.
 Due to their limited to non-existent knowledge of wave mechanics and the physics of sound, they had few tools available to them to challenge what answers ChatGPT gave them.
 As a result, despite Group 4 demonstrating an understanding of the need to pose not just one question but many to try to identify if the answers provided by ChatGPT made sense or not, they were ultimately led down a path toward a wrong explanation that it is mainly the lower speaker that supplies a force by pushing on the styrofoam particle and thus counteracting gravity.
-Finally, in most other interactions with ChatGPT during the lab session, the groups seemed to take the answers provided by ChatGPT as simply being the truth.
-This may be connected to how the students, at times, anthropomorphized ChatGPT during the interviews.
-Group 3 stated that they might not fully trust the answers if ChatGPT did not provide any sources or citations, and Group 5 stated that ChatGPT can be trusted since it has knowledge about previous research results.
-In general, during the group interviews before and after the lab, when asked about the capabilities of ChatGPT, students were quick to use words such as knowledge and talk less about it as some tool and more as a person with much knowledge.
-During the interviews, it was mainly groups 6 and 7 that stood by talking about what ChatGPT can answer and not reliably as dictated by what data it had in its training, thus indicating them being more cognizant of that GenAI tools are not having knowledge and reasoning skills similar to humans.